videojs/video.js/docs/guides/hooks.md

 ## Current Hooks

-Currently, the following hooks are avialable:
+Currently, the following hooks are available:

 ### beforesetup